 Inventory Management Requirements.

-Most gallery owners got in the business because they love art and artists.
+Most gallery owners got into the business because they love art and artists.
 But they don’t all come with similar business and marketing skills.
 Give enough of them a chance, and some will break your heart.
 The number of galleries that shutter annually is significant.
 It’s not an easy business model, and most gallery owners have no support to lean on when things go south.

 Rolling the Dice.

-Nightmare stories of galleries suddenly closing with the inventory disappearing with them are real.
+Nightmare stories of galleries suddenly closing with the inventory disappearing are real.
 It’s a high-risk business for established gallerists and often worse for novices who have the passion and money to start a gallery but lack the business acumen and industry knowledge to build a successful retail art gallery.

 Understanding and Respecting Gallery Operation Economics